ibm-cloud-docs/openpages-cli-plugin/openpages_cli.md

 Copy the generated files to the directory where **`ibmcloud openpages`** is installed.

-You need to run the `ibmcloud openpages create-templates` command one time only.
+You need to run the `ibmcloud openpages create-templates` command at least one time.

 ```sh
 ibmcloud openpages om (create-templates|c) DIRECTORY